geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

 ```

 A naive implementation of the inverse pairwise distance matrix has a automatically
 generated gradient that goes to `nan`.
+This is a result of finite precision
-This comes mostly from the square root
+artifacts of the quantity inside the square root operator, the Distance^2 matrix.
-that is taken on the Distance^2 matrix.
-So in this working version, we postpone
+So in this working version, we postpone taking the square root till after
-taking the square root till after adding the interactive term and the static
+adding the interactive term and the static term.

-term.
+This is a nice and simple work around that allows us to avoid writing our
+own tensor operator in c++ with definition of the backward gradient.
+The point of
+this exercise is to use tensorflow's automatic gradient calculation

 ```python
 # Here we define the trap potential function for each xy pair (is a tensor).